jaked/ambassadortothecomputers.blogspot.com/_posts/2010-08-20-delimited-continuations.markdown

 We make a sleeping Lwt thread, and store a new prompt in a global (this is OK because we won't yield control to another Lwt thread before using it; of course this is not safe with OCaml threads).
 Then we mark the stack with `push_prompt` and run the fiber.
-The `let r = ... match r with ...` is to avoid calling `Lwt.wakeup{,_exn}` in the scope of the `try`; we use `Lwt.state` as a handy type to store either a result or an exception.
+(The `let r = ... match r with ...` is to avoid calling `Lwt.wakeup{,_exn}` in the scope of the `try`; we use `Lwt.state` as a handy type to store either a result or an exception.)
 If the fiber completes without calling `await` then all we do is wake up the Lwt thread with the returned value or exception.

-Here is a first try at `await`:
+Here is `await`:

 {% highlight ocaml %}
   let await t =